China makes major show of force with war games near Taiwan – DW – 10/14/2024

 "The United States is seriously concerned about the People's Liberation Army's joint military exercises in the Taiwan Strait and around Taiwan," US State Department spokesman Matthew Miller said in a statement, referring to China's military.

-The escalation comes days after US State Secretary Antony Blinken warned China against taking action in response to Lai's speech during the island's National Day celebrations.
+The escalation comes days after US Secretary of State Antony Blinken warned China against taking action in response to Lai's speech during the island's National Day celebrations.

 es, dh/wd,zc (AFP, Reuters)